jekyllt/jasper/README.md

 You might well ask at this point why bother making a new Casper's clone?
 Although this is inspired by Kasper, there are several **additional** features which make this port closer to the original theme.
-Besides, I have recently updated it to match the current version of the theme.
+This port is based on the last Casper v1.3.7 (same as v1.4.0 that runs in Ghost 1.0).

 ## Live demo